310 Area Code Scam Report

 Not all 310 scam calls run the same playbook.
 The FTC categorizes complaints by subject, and the automation rate (robocall percentage) reveals which scams are run by machines versus live callers.

-Warranties & protection plans scams have the highest automation rate at 76.5%, meaning 8 out of 10 calls are robots.
-Reducing your debt (credit cards, mortgage, student loans) follows at 68.1%.
+Warranties & protection plans scams have the highest automation rate at 93.5%, meaning 9 out of 10 calls are robots.
+Calls pretending to be government, businesses, or family and friends follows at 73.9%.
 If your phone rings from a 310 number and you hear a recorded message about debt, tech support, or a government agency, it is almost certainly spoofed.

 Calls pretending to be government, businesses, or family and friends